wadewegner/wadewegner.github.com/content/blog/2023-01-22-Training-Week-In-Review/index.md

 Speaking of Steady State workouts, these are my favorites.
 In the past, I feel as if I've seen the most growth in my capacity as a runner during these Steady State blocks.

-A State State interval has a Rate of Perceived Exertion (RPE) of 7, so you should be breathing deeply but could still say a few sentences.
+A Steady State interval has a Rate of Perceived Exertion (RPE) of 7, so you should be breathing deeply but could still say a few sentences.
 I feel like it's a great way to build stamina and start to build a strong base of miles.

 Steady State intervals are usually balanced by an Endurance Run pace, which is an RPE of 5-6, defined as rhythmic breathing, and not labored at any point.
 Something you could do for hours.